-The eligibility to make contributions to superannuation for those aged 67 and over (formerly 65) but less than 75 is subject to the member satisfying a "work test" whereby they must be gainfully employed or self-employed for at least 40 hours in a period of not more than 30 consecutive days during the financial year.
+The eligibility to make concessional (tax deductible) contributions to superannuation for those aged 67 and over (formerly 65) but less than 75 is subject to the member satisfying a "work test" whereby they must be gainfully employed or self-employed for at least 40 hours in a period of not more than 30 consecutive days during the financial year.
 The relevant fund's trust deed must also allow such contributions to be accepted.
 We strongly recommend that the "work test" be satisfied before making any contribution.
-From 1 July 2022 you will only need to meet the work test for personal superannuation contributions.
+From 1 July 2022 you have only been required to meet the work test for personal, concessional superannuation contributions.